RainerAtSpirit/raineratspirit.github.com/_posts/2013-01-19-more-about-rest-in-sharepoint-20102013.md

   2. lift the requirements for the app store.
 Come on guys IE8 is outdated and you've already got two newer releases out there!

-Regardless if Microsoft will fulfill my small wish list or not, luckily you can start running your SharePoint 2010 and SharePoint 2013 using `_vti_bin/listdata.svc` as of today.
+Regardless if Microsoft will fulfill my small wish list or not, luckily you can get JayData running on SharePoint 2010 and SharePoint 2013 by using `_vti_bin/listdata.svc` as of today.

- In order to get you started here are links to two example sites that will allow you to  get hands-on with OData v2 and JayData.
-Both require that you know how to work with a browser console :), so pick up your favorite one and give it a try.
+ In order to get you started here are links to two example sites that will allow you to get hands-on.
+Both require that you know your way around in a browser console :), so pick up your favorite one and give it a try.

 [JavaScript language query playground]